PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 ## History

 I’ve always loved how in London you get a sense of historical continuity - so much was around well before I got there, and it’ll be there for a long time afterwards.
 The same applies in Mexico City, but perhaps even more so...I’ll give you just one example.
 The nearby historical site known as Teotihuacán was the largest city in The Americas, before it fell and was completely overgrown and lost - and then it was found by the Aztecs in around 1325, well before the Spanish even got here.
 It’s got the 8th biggest pyramid in the world.
-Shit be old.
+So yeah, history courses down every street.

 ## Exercise